We’re looking for amazing and talented humanists. Join our team!

 Our Work Environment

-We foster a collegial and inclusive work environment that values diversity and encourages professional development and growth.
+We cultivate a collegial and inclusive work environment that values diversity and encourages professional development and growth.
 Our warm and inviting community is comprised of a diverse staff and a vibrant cohort of scholars who share a rich history of meaningful contributions to human knowledge.
-We embrace a diversity of ideas, perspectives, backgrounds, and abilities.
+We collectively foster a culture that is empowering, responsible, intentional, collaborative, and curious.
+Read more about our core values.

 Equal-Opportunity Employer